The Border Collie - Intelligent, Acrobatic, Energetic

-Other than that, this is not a hard dog to groom.
 They are considered average shedding dogs, so not hypoallergenic, but they’re not going to cover every single one of your belongings in fur.

 Regular brushings and bathing are recommended as they are in most breeds to keep your furry friend happy and healthy.

 We have found that the absolute best way of grooming any long haired dog breed is to use the FURminator grooming tool!
 We highly recommend this unique brush to keep your dog in tip top shape.
 Click on the image below to find out more...